-Our plan's mail-order service requires you to order a 90-day supply for drugs in Tier 1 through Tier 4 and Tier 6 and a 30-day supply for drugs in Tier 5.
+Our plan's mail-order service requires you to order a 90-day supply for drugs in Tier 1 through Tier 4 and a 30-day supply for drugs in Tier 5.

-To get information about filling your prescriptions by mail call Customer Service (phone numbers are on the back cover).
+To get information about filling your prescriptions by mail call Customer Service (phone numbers are printed on the back cover of this booklet).